The best private tours in Sri Lanka

 What is the ideal duration for a private tour in Sri Lanka?

-Private tour in Sri Lanka can be a short trip like one day Sri Lanka tour or a two days Sri Lanka tour.
-These, type of Sri Lanka short trips is popular among the travellers, who arrives on the island from nearby countries like India.
-However, the most travellers of Sri Lanka, who venturing on Sri Lankan tours from far away destination like the UK, China and Germany opt to have 7 days to 14 days Sri Lanka trips while some others choose Sri Lankan trip packages that are longer than 2 weeks.
+A private tour in Sri Lanka can be a short trip like one day Sri Lanka tour or a two-day Sri Lanka tour.
+These, type of Sri Lanka short trips is popular among travellers, who arrives on the island from nearby countries like India.
+However, most travellers of Sri Lanka, who venture on Sri Lankan tours from far away destinations like the UK, China and Germany opt to have 7 days to 14 days of Sri Lanka trips while some others choose Sri Lankan trip packages that are longer than 2 weeks.

 Private tour to Sri Lanka Vs group tour

 Private Sri Lanka trip can be a bit costly compared to group tours, but in modern parlance, it has become significantly inexpensive due to the lower demand.
 Pre-arranged Sri Lanka trips usually involving with modern vehicles, tour guides and lavish Sri Lankan tourist hotels, however, the category of hotels is largely depending on the taste of the travellers.

 Venturing on a pre-arranged Sri Lanka guided tour is the best and most favoured way of exploring Sri Lanka.
 Not only foreign travellers even a large number of local travellers like to do it in this manner.
 However, these pre-arranged trips have advantages and disadvantages.
 The pre-arranged trips have a tour plan and all the sightseeing, activities and hotels for accommodation are arranged based on the tour plan.
 While this type of trip is very popular among travellers, it often rules out some of Sri Lanka’s finest experiences for the more budget-conscious travellers.